 - Evidence of Good Health

-- Up to date immunizations are required for certain clinical placement settings
+- Up to date immunizations are required

 - Police Record Check and Vulnerable Sector Screening, including a check of the Pardoned Sexual Offenders Database